 Not you typical dinner roll!

-These Soft, Sweet and Shareable Sourdough Honey Buns are the perfect compliment to any meal.
+These soft, sweet and shareable Sourdough Honey Buns are the perfect compliment to any meal.

 Fermented grains are easier to digest, have better nutrition and taste really dang good.
 Serve them alongside a soup or stew, with your holiday meals or have one warm with butter and jam!

-200g or 7/8 Cup Whole Milk (preferably raw)
+- 200 Grams Whole Milk, or 7/8 Cup (preferably raw)

-80g or 1/4 Cup Honey
+- 80 g Honey, or 1/4 Cup

 The night before:

-Mix the sourdough bun ingredients together either by hand or in a stand mixer.
+- Mix the sourdough bun ingredients together either by hand or in a stand mixer.
 Knead the dough in the bowl until it’s smooth and supple.
 It will be fairly sticky.
 Cover the bowl and let the dough rest overnight at room temperature.

 The next morning:

-Flour your work surface and turn the dough out onto it.
+- Flour your work surface and turn the dough out onto it.
 Shape the dough into a long narrow log.
 Cut the dough into 16 equal portions.
 Shape each portion into a tight round ball.
 For directions on shaping dough see my Sourdough Burger Buns recipe for instructions.

-Preheat your oven to 375°.
+- Preheat your oven to 375°.
 Bake the buns for 30 minutes.
 Let them cool in the pan for at least 30 minutes before serving.